ktoso/rx-wiki/Transforming-Observables.md

 #### transform the elements emitted by an Observable by applying a closure to each of them
 [[images/rx-operators/map.png]]

-The `map( )` method applies a closure of your choosing to every object emitted by a Observable, and returns this transformation as a new Observable sequence.
+The `map( )` method applies a closure of your choosing to every object emitted by an Observable, and returns this transformation as a new Observable sequence.
 For example, the following code maps a closure that squares the incoming value onto the values in `numbers`:

 ```groovy
 numbers = Observable.toObservable([1, 2, 3, 4, 5]);